Iruka-Wolf/iruka-wolf.github.io/index.md

 I'm an Ivy Tech student studying Computer Science with a passion for video games and music!
 I make original compositions and video game music covers.
 80's and 2000's Rock is my main inspiration for music, so expect a plethora of power chords and even more powerful drums!

+I work with [DistroKid](https://distrokid.com/) as my distributor and Record Label, and I couldn't recommend them more!

 [![Ko-fi](images/kofi_button_blue.png)](https://ko-fi.com/irukawolf)

 ---